direktiv/direktiv.github.io/docs/development/direktiv-development-environment.md

 ## Docker registry

-Direktiv pulls containers from a registry and runs them as isolates.
+Direktiv pulls containers from a registry and runs them as functions.
 For development purposes the direktiv docker container comes with a registry installed.
 It is accessible on localhost:31212.

 To test the local repository the golang example from direktiv-apps can be used: